shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-deals.md

   inventory and/or data and immediately convert them into deals or use them as a jumping-off point for custom deal negotiations.
 - **[Negotiate Deals with Sellers](negotiate-deals-with-sellers.md)**: If you don't find packages that meet your needs, kick off negotiations for one-off deals with sellers.

-Use the links below to learn more and get started.
+Use the links below to learn more and get started:

 - **[Manage Your Deals with Sellers](manage-your-deals-with-sellers.md)**: Use the Deals screen to view the details of all your existing deals, monitor each deal's health, and trigger detailed reports.
 - **[Control Your Deals with Sellers](control-your-deals-with-sellers.md)**: Use the Deals screen to control deals received from sellers.